Caihanwang/BIOS823_Assignments/README.md

     .format(class_names[np.argmax(score)], 100 * np.max(score))
 )
 ```
-And the output is "This image most likely belongs to dragonflies with a 57.96 percent confidence.", which is a correct classification.
+And the output is "This image most likely belongs to dragonflies with a 83.99 percent confidence.", which is a correct classification.

 ---

 ## Model Explanation by SHAP<a name="modelexplain"></a>

-In this part,
+In this part, I converted the train and test dataset to matrix first, and then used GradientExplainer and shap_values function from SHAP to calculate the shap values.
+At last, produce the figure by the image_plot.

 ```python